 Conclusion: Overall, the photo lively depicts (description), capturing the moment’s essence.

-The given below is the PTE image or picture that is shows a person crossing the road.
+The image or picture given below shows a person crossing the road.
 See the image and read the sample answer for the same.

 Answer:

-The given image shows a young girl who is crossing the road and seems like she is busy on her phone.
+The given image shows a young girl who is crossing the road, and it seems like she is busy on her phone.

-The highlight of the image is what I can observe is that she is not aware of anything and busy looking at her phone while crossing the road.
-There is no other person around her that’s why she can cross the road very smoothly.
+The highlight of the image, which I can observe is that she is not aware of anything and is busy looking at her phone while crossing the road.
+There is no other person around her, that is why she can cross the road very smoothly.
 In the background, I can only see some cars and trees.

 Overall, I can conclude from the image that the person knows her destination and where she has to go after crossing the road.